-The impacts of mindfulness meditation are very beneficial to one’s overall health.
-However, another reason some resist meditation is because of misconceptions that may come from Donna Lu’s article titled, “A quarter of people who meditate experience negative mental states.”
+The impacts of mindfulness meditation are very beneficial to one’s overall health, especially for those who struggle with their mental health.
+However, misconceptions about meditation may come from articles like Donna Lu’s titled, “A quarter of people who meditate experience negative mental states.”
 In this article, she explains how Marco Schlosser surveyed 1232 people at the University College in London who had meditated at least once a week for two months.
-Donna Lu states that “The volunteers were asked if they had ever felt any particularly unpleasant experiences, including anxiety, fear or disturbed emotions, that they attributed to their meditation practice.
+Lu states that “The volunteers were asked if they had ever felt any particularly unpleasant experiences, including anxiety, fear or disturbed emotions, that they attributed to their meditation practice.
 Just over 25 percent reported that they had.”
 However, Lu also states that the volunteers participating in the survey “were not asked about the severity of their experiences or whether they occurred specifically during a meditation session.”

-Lu also states in her article that “The participants were also asked about the types of meditation they practiced.
+Lu states that “The participants were asked about the types of meditation they practiced.
 The survey found that those who only engaged in deconstructive types of meditation, such as Vipassanā and Zen Buddhist meditation, were more likely to report negative mental states than those who only practiced other types.”
 According to Sayadaw U Pandita, “Vipassanā is insight meditation, the practice of continued close attention to sensation, through which one ultimately sees the true nature of existence.
 It is believed to be the form of meditation practice taught by the Buddha himself, and although the specific form of the practice may vary, it is the basis of all traditions of Buddhist meditation.”
-These different types of meditation are not suitable for everyone.
-Vipassana is a type of meditation that can be a difficult practice, especially when done through a retreat.
-Psychologist Christopher D. Tori looks at changes in concept, ego defense mechanisms, and religiosity following seven day vipassana meditation retreats in his study.
-He states that “the sustained awareness of cognitive and sensory phenomena will lead to the realization that unnecessary suffering results when attempts are made to attach to anything within the impermanent flux of human experience.”
-This type of intense meditation is not what causes these negative emotions that one may experience through Vipassana.
-This can lead to misconceptions about mindfulness meditation because if someone read that without knowing anything about meditation, they may decide not to try it.
-However, it is important to understand that mindfulness meditation can be so helpful to one’s mental health.
-It is so much easier than people think, and can be done by anyone.
+Vipassana can be a difficult practice, especially when done through a retreat.
+Joddi Ettenberg shares her experience from her vipassana retreat in an article.
+In this article she states “No matter the pain as you sit, or the fact that your hands and legs fall asleep and that your brain is crying for release.
+You are instructed to refocus attention on the objective sensations in your body, arising and falling, as you do a scan of your limbs in a specific order.
+By doing so, over 10 days, you train yourself to stop reacting to the vicissitudes of life.